-try are facing a shrinking market.
 The challenge to the New Yorker, a national magazine known for reaching influential people in business and government, was that their audience was dying out, Kissane said.
-"Agencies are looking to be especially by young people."
-P.J.
-Kissane impressed, recently year, brought in Tina Brown, the former editor of Vanity Fair.
+The magazine, now in its 70th tion in advertising, said the internrecently brought in Tina Brown, the former editor of Vanity Fair.
 This younger editor shortened some of the stories while not compromisingtheeditorial integrity of the magazine, Kissane said.
 She also improved the magazinegraphically, he said.
-In the past two years, while the New Yorker's competitors such as Time, Newsweek, and Forbes, have been experiencing a decrease in circulation, the New Yorker's has increased by 30 percent When advertising in corporate America decreased dramatically advertisers already in the indus- in the late 1980s, the advertising agencies were forced to cut back, he said.
+In the past two years, while the New Yorker's competitors such as Time, Newsweek, and Forbes, have been experiencing a decrease in circulation, the New Yorker's has increased by 30 "We reach an affluent, educated audience and bring them to our advertisers," said Kissane.
+When advertising in corporate America decreased dramatically advertisers already in the indus- in the late 1980s, the advertising agencies were forced to cut back, he said.
 This trickled down to internships, because these agencies didn't have the time or money to train new employees, he said.
-Senior Beth Williams, a John Carroll student looking for a posi-The magazine, now in its 70th tion in advertising, said the internships are out there, but they are mostly unpaid.
+Senior Beth Williams, a John Carroll student looking for a posiships are out there, but they are mostly unpaid.

 Kissane said that these agencies, because of the slowdown in the entire advertising industry, are looking for employees who can do everything.

+P.J.
+Kissane

+"Agencies are

+looking to be

+especially by

+young people."

+impressed,

 "You have to wear a lot of hats," he said.